gmetais/gmetais.github.io/_posts/2015-07-31-svg-image-merge.markdown

 --

-*The text could also be directy written with SVG.
+*The text could also be directly written with SVG.
 Of course, in this case, don't base64 encode it.*

 ### Browser compatibility